 3. Braided Mohawk

 Mohawk braids give you a very cool, casual, and edgy look.
 First, tie your hair in sleek, tight braids on the side of the head to get that shaved look of a traditional mohawk.
 Now, you could try two things for the hair on the crown area.
-First, you can leave them in natural curls to add drama, which is perfectly complemented by the artistic braids on the sides.
+First, you can leave them in natural curls to add drama, perfectly complemented by the artistic braids on the sides.
 The second option is to braid the hair on the crown and then twist or pile them up for that edgy look.
 This look accentuates your jawline and neck nicely and adds a few inches to your height.

 Also Read – Step-by-Step Guide to Getting a Bowl Cut at Home